zhamo026/docker-scripts/docker-alphine/README.md

 apk upgrade       #to upgrade

 ```
-3.To edit the repositories if necessary
+3.If necessary you can edit the repositories
 ```bash
 nano /etc/apk/repositories #with nano, vim, etc...